Long lines, lots of kids, and plenty to touch: How does Disney reopen its parks?

 Disney parks need to be running at roughly 50% of capacity to be profitable, according to the firm.

-Investors will see a fuller impact of coronavirus when Disney releases its second-quarter results on May 5; Comcast (CMCSA.O) said on Thursday that if its Universal Studios parks remain closed for the entire second quarter, the company would suffer an earnings before interest, tax, depreciation and amortization loss of roughly $500 million.
+Investors will see a fuller impact of coronavirus when Disney releases its second-quarter results on May 5; Comcast said on Thursday that if its Universal Studios parks remain closed for the entire second quarter, the company would suffer an earnings before interest, tax, depreciation and amortization loss of roughly $500 million.

 Financial analysts have predicted reopen dates for Disney ranging from as early as June to Jan.
 1. Guidelines will be set by governors in California and Florida, where Iger and Walt Disney World Resort President Josh D’Amaro sit on state reopening task forces.
 The rest is up to Disney.